CrochetFeve0251/psr2-plugin/wiki/modules/listing/berlindb.md

 This module ships you BerlinDB library with a CLI command to create tables faster.
 ## Install

-To install the library you have to run the following command: `require wp-launchpad/berlin --dev`
+To install the library you have to run the following command: `composer require wp-launchpad/berlindb --dev`

 ## Commands